certeu/morio/docs/docs/guides/contributors/docs/readme.md

 The folder structure of the markdown files directly translates to the URL structure of the documentation website.
 The file names must always be `readme.md`.

-If we take this documenation guide as an example:
+If we take this documentation guide as an example:

 - Relative url: <b>/docs/guides/contributors/docs</b>
 - Path to the markdown file: docs<b>/docs/guides/contributors/docs</b>/readme.md